-- the Laws of the Game, published annually by USSF from the text provided by the IFAB through FIFA; - the Questions and Answers to the Laws of the Game, distributed for the IFAB by FIFA; - annual FIFA Circulars, as republished in designated USSF annual Memoranda; - the USSF Guide to Procedures for Referees and Assistant Referees and the Guide for Fourth Officials; - entry-level referee clinics, in-service clinics and referee recertification clinics taught by USSF instructors; - other official publications from the USSF instructional program, including articles in Fair Play and specific subject memoranda.
+• the Laws of the Game, published annually by USSF from the text provided by the IFAB through FIFA;

+- the Questions and Answers to the Laws of the Game, distributed for the IFAB by FIFA; - annual FIFA Circulars, as republished in designated USSF annual Memoranda; - the USSF Guide to Procedures for Referees, Assistant Referees and Fourth Officials;

+• entry-level referee clinics, in-service clinics and referee recertification clinics taught by USSF instructors;

+• other official publications from the USSF instructional program, including articles in Fair Play and specific subject memoranda.

-While every effort will be made to keep this Advice up to date through new editions, changes in the Law may result in an item becoming inaccurate or outdated.
-When this occurs, USSF will specify the relevant section of the Advice and will state clearly the necessary changes, so that referees can mark their copy appropriately until a new edition can be published.
+While every effort will be made to keep this Advice up to date through new editions, changes in the Law or in interpretations by the IFAB and FIFA may result in an item becoming inaccurate or outdated.
+When this occurs, USSF will specify the relevant section of the Advice and will post the necessary changes on the referee web page, so that referees can mark their copy appropriately until a new edition can be published.